TiagoJSM/2RGuide/README.md

 Planned Features
 ===
 * Currently the tool only supports `BoxCollider2D` and `PolygonCollider2D`, `EdgeCollider2D` support will be added later
-* Support for auto generated and user designed jumps and drops to connect segments segments
 * Support for one way jump for some platforms
 * Areas that forbid agent to move into to avoid obstacles
+* Support for user designed jumps and drops to connect segments segments

 License
 ===